MRC-Epid-it24/intake24/docs/overview/source-code.md

 ## Repository structure

-Repository is set as mono-repository with [workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).
+Repository is set as `mono-repository` with [workspaces](https://docs.npmjs.com/cli/v7/using-npm/workspaces).

-Applications are in `apps` folder.
+Deployable applications are in `apps` folder.
 Shared components are in `packages` folder.

 ```
 .